 A TALE OF TWO SISTERS

 A Tale of Two Sisters is apparently based on a Korean fairytale, which has been filmed three times before although details about these other versions are spotty.
-Director Kim Jee-woon had previously made the black comedy The Quiet Family (1998), which ended up getting remade as Takashi Miikes gonzo The Happiness of the Katakuris (2001), as well as an episode of the horror anthology Three/Three Extremes II (2002).
+Director Kim Jee-woon had previously made the black comedy The Quiet Family (1998), which ended up getting remade as Takashi Miikes gonzo The Happiness of the Katakuris (2001).
 Kim subsequently gained some international acclaim with the ultra-violent gangster film A Bittersweet Life (2005), the Western The Good, The Bad and the Weird (2008) and the brutal revenge film I Saw the Devil (2010), before coming to the US for the English-language action film The Last Stand (2013).
+He has also made episodes of the genre anthologies Three/Three Extremes II (2002) and Doomsday Book (2012).

 Kim Jee-woon attains a more than reasonable degree of haunted effect.
 The first night when the two girls settle in to go to sleep holds a good deal in the way of spooky creeping around the house.
 There is an incredibly eerie scene where a ghost in black creeps past the end of Im Soo-jungs bed, standing with her neck seemingly broken and then jumps up on the bed, towering over Soo-jung.
 There is a great scene on the way home from the dinner where sister-in-law Kim Kab-su says, I saw a girl under the sink.
 Next, stepmother Yeom Jeong-a is in the kitchen and we see a flash of something rotting under the sink, then see the cupboard open and a girl in green appear behind Jeong-a as she investigates.
 There is a considerable jolt as a pair of hands suddenly jump out at Jeong-a from under the sink and she turns to find the girl in the green dress standing there.
 Kim Jee-woon shows a mastery in the manipulation of suspense in these scenes.
 There is the undeniable (and probably inevitable) influence of Ring and Ju-on: The Grudge (2003) in the images of the unearthly girl with hair across her eyes, who comes accompanied by croaking noises.
 It is also unusual seeing a haunted house film being conducted in South Korea where the cliche Gothic mansion with billowing curtains is not something that exists in Korean interior decoration and architecture and so the basics end up being translated across cultures.